What Is STEM and Why Is It Important?

 You're Good at Math

 Many STEM jobs require a solid understanding of high-level math concepts.
-If you're not a fan of math or struggle with making accurate calculations, a non-STEM job — or a STEM career that's not math-heavy — would likely work better for you.
+If you're not a fan of math or struggle with making accurate calculations, a non-STEM job — or a STEM career that's not math-heavy — may work better for you.

 Technology is at the heart of many in-demand jobs.
-Those who love exploring different technologies, such as computers, cars, and electronics, will likely find a STEM career highly rewarding.
+Those who love working with different technology and machines, such as computers, cars, and electronics, will likely find a STEM career extremely rewarding.

 You'd Prefer a Computer-Based Job

 Some people want active jobs that require them to speak with others, move around, travel, and use their bodies.
-If you would rather have a less social and physically demanding job and have no problem sitting at a computer all day, a STEM job, such as a career in computer science, could be an ideal fit.
+If you'd rather have a less social and physically demanding job — and you have no problem sitting at a computer all day — a STEM job could be an ideal fit.

 You Want to Make Good Money

-Many STEM jobs promise high starting and long-term salaries.
-If you're hoping to make a substantial income straight out of college, a STEM major can help you achieve that goal.
+Many STEM jobs promise high salaries.
+If you're hoping to make a substantial income straight out of college and down the line, a STEM major can help you achieve that goal.